mehmetresitcagan/lovePasswords/README.md

 # I love passwords

-This code fragment is just a piece of cake which shows all wifi passwords connected in the existing device.
+This code fragment is for future keylogger project which shows all wifi passwords connected in the existing device.

-It's not an user friendly app, just console app.